drszabodavid/Frogger/README.md

 # Frogger
-Copy of the famous Frogger game using Javascript.
+Copy of the famous Frogger game using Javascript, Jinja2 and Flask.